← All claims

 2022 · Nutrients

-RCT contradicts moderate 8-week RCT in 121 women found higher protein did NOT promote greater satiety or weight loss vs normal protein; adjacent well-powered null on protein.
+RCT mixed moderate 8-week RCT in 121 women found higher protein did NOT promote greater satiety or weight loss vs normal protein; adjacent well-powered null on protein.

 Lou